cadenza-k/blog-cadenza/content/post/incredible-hair/index.md

 I never really understood my hair or why it grew like that.
 One thing that was certain is that I was unhappy with it until I discovered that my headset with my hair gave me more volume.
 So, I did wear a headband, for like 3 months then stopped caring about my hair.
 Years later, I tried to take care of my hair, with no one to teach me about it.
-I ended up using the same products that my sister recommended me, which were inefficient for my type of hair, and I mean, not totally efficient, it was a nice start, but not strong enough to make a significant effect to transform my frizzy hair into a lot of curls.
+I ended up using the same products that my sister recommended me, which were inefficient for my type of hair, and I mean, not totally efficient, it was a nice start, but not strong enough to make a significant effect to transform my frizzy hair into something that I truly want.

 # Some unexpected help